 Less than Significant Impact.
-The project involves the construction of a new single-family residence on a vacant lot previously occupied with a single-family residence that sustained major damage by a fire in 2011.
+The project involves the construction of a new single-family residence on a vacant lot.
 The proposed single-family residence is consistent with the permitted uses for this zone, and therefore, is not considered growth inducing and will not directly or indirectly lead to increased population that would generate additional calls for fire, paramedic or police services.